denliehoo/multi-swap/README.md

   - truffle migrate --reset

 - to start frontend:
+  - cd client
   - npm start

+- to start api:
+  - cd api
+  - dotnet run

-- Steps to run the application:
+- Steps to run the application: (Note: from the client folder)
   1. Start up ganache-cli (if smart contract fork is to be deployed through truffle)
     - ganache-cli --fork NODEURLHERE
   2. Deploy the smart contract (if smart contract fork is to be deployed through truffle)